Foundation C.G. Jung Küsnacht

 Through his professional career and his scholarly publications, C.G.
 Jung, came into contact with innumerable people around the world.
 But also in and around Küsnacht and Zurich, the Jung-Rauschenbach family had a large circle of friends.
 Thus the house on the Lake of Zurich has global resonance as well as local significance.
 The C.G.
 Jung House addresses people who wish to engage with the life and work of C.G. and Emma Jung-Rauschenbach, learn about the family history and concern themselves with Jungian psychology.

-Lorenz Homberger, vice-chairman
+Lorenz Homberger, chairman

 Manager: Sandra Hügli-Jost